Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson9/Lesson9.md

 2. Refactor (or move) all **network calls** and **JSON processing functions** into the **PhotoFetchService**.

+**TIP:** Simply search for the `//TODO:` comments to see key refactoring points

 3. Recreate the model object (`Photo.swift` class) to implement the Codable interface.
 - Note the impact this change may have to other part of the code base.

-4. Review any other opportunities to improve the app (i.e., handling optionals, etc.).
+4. (If time permits) Review any other opportunities to improve the app (i.e., handling optionals, etc.).
 If time permits, make those improvements.